OysteinAmundsen/home/README.md

 sed -i.bak -e 's/bun x/npx/g' -e 's/bun /npm /g' package.json
 ```

-This will remove the bun lockfile, install dependencies using npm and lastly replace all usage of `bun` in `package.json` with the `npm` equivalent.
+This removes the `bun` lockfile, installs dependencies with `npm`, and replaces `bun` commands in `package.json` with their `npm` equivalents.

-## Backend for frontend
+## Backend for Frontend

-Angular now allows the use of a express http server for its server side rendering.
-By utilizing this, we can extend the capabilities here by also introducing a backend framework like NestJS.
-This is how I do it:
+Angular supports using an Express HTTP server for server-side rendering (SSR).
+This project extends that capability by integrating NestJS as a backend framework.

-In [server.ts](./apps/frontend/server.ts) I first setup a NestExpressApplication
+In [server.ts](./apps/frontend/server.ts), a `NestExpressApplication` is created:

 ```typescript
 const app = await NestFactory.create<NestExpressApplication>(ApiModule);
 ```

-This creates the nest application with my [main module](./apps/backend/src/api.module.ts).

-I then get the express instance:
+The Express instance is retrieved:

 ```typescript
 const server = app.getHttpAdapter().getInstance();
 ```

-which the `AngularNodeAppEngine` requires for server-side rendering.
+This instance is required by `AngularNodeAppEngine` for SSR:

 ```typescript
 const angularNodeAppEngine = new AngularNodeAppEngine();